-This bill ensures that individuals in high‑risk populations — including law enforcement, first responders, veterans, athletes, domestic‑violence survivors and abused children receive timely, evidence‑based screening for brain injury and related medical conditions when they show sudden behavioral or cognitive changes.
+This bill ensures that individuals in high‑risk populations — including law enforcement, first responders, veterans, athletes, domestic violence survivors and abused children receive timely, evidence‑based screening for brain injury and related medical conditions when they show sudden behavioral or cognitive changes.

 Because early detection saves lives.
 Because misdiagnosis costs lives.
 Because North Carolina can lead the nation in brain‑health policy.

 He sought help.
 He followed medical advice.
 He underwent multiple MRIs, imaging, blood tests, months of inpatient treatment and evaluations by nearly every type of specialist.
-Yet no one screened him for brain injury and neuro degeneration.
-These conditions were only discovered after his death.
+Yet no one screened him for brain injury.
+This condition was only discovered after his death.
+Brent is the first publicly known law enforcement officer diagnosed with Chronic Traumatic Encephalopathy (CTE).
+His story reveals a critical gap in our system — one this bill is designed to close.

 Brent’s legacy will save lives.
 His story will protect others.
 His name will change North Carolina.